carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 rules as the pull request above: they should each build and pass tests when landed in order, and they should have well written, cohesive commit messages.

-Prior to landing the pull request, you will want to rebase it (interactively or non-interactively) to produce this final commit sequence.
+Prior to landing the pull request, you are expected to rebase it (interactively or non-interactively) to produce this final commit sequence.
 This kind of rebase rewrites the history in Git, which can make it hard to track the resolution of code review comments.
 Typically, only do this as a cleanup step when the review